Basement-Renovator/basement-renovator/README.md

 ### F.A.Q.

-*How do I use the 'InstaPreview' tool?*
+*The 'InstaPreview' tool isn't working for me; what can I do?*
 - Open `settings.ini` in the BR folder in a text editor.
-Add a line that says: `InstallFolder=(...)`.
-Where (...) would be the location of the install folder
+Ensure there is a line that says: `InstallFolder=(...)` where (...) is the location of the TBOI install folder containing an executable
- (same as the 'ModsFolder' minus the '/mods' end).

 *How do I edit Repentance rooms?*